Hearty and comforting bowls of soup are frequently on my menu when the weather turns cold.

 Note: Just like the Coconut Ginger Soup with Soba Noodles, this soup can be served deconstructed for younger children or picky eaters.

 Recipe serves 8, loosely adapted from Bon Appetite.

 Healthy and hearty gluten-free minestrone soup recipe

-- 1 bunch kale* or chard* leaves separated from stems, chopped
+- 1 bunch Kale or Chard, leaves separated from stems, about 3 cups chopped*

-- 1 cup green beans* cut in 1-inch lenghts, I use frozen
+- 1 cup Green Beans, cut in 1-inch lengths, I use frozen*

 - Heat olive oil in a large heavy pot over medium heat.
 Sauté onion, carrots, celery, and chopped kale or chard stalks until onion is translucent and carrots are tender, about 10 minutes

 - Add sliced garlic to sautéed veggies and stir until fragrant, about 30 seconds

 - Next, add tomato paste to veggies and cook, stirring, about 2 minutes

 - Stir in tomatoes, already crushed, and scrape up any brown bits that have accumulated on the bottom of the pot